teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ### Number and Duration of Timesteps in Model

 I initially tested the use of a time interval of 0.05 s and tuned other parameters to allow the car to go around the track at speeds of 40 mph.
 I found that the optimal value of N (number of timesteps) to use was 22 at this speed, resulting in a horizon of about 1.1 seconds.
 I tested these parameters when switching to using a timestep of duration of 0.1s, and found I had to retune the parameters and reduce the number of timesteps to 12.
 I generally found that reducing the number of timesteps below the optimal rate made the car go straighter but potentially in the wrong direction, whereas increasing the number of timesteps beyond the optimal value range increased wobbles particularly after exiting a curve.

+Any increase in computation time required in the solver routine due to an increased number of timesteps (up to 22) was not observed to be a problem affecting results on my PC.
+However, in the event of being constrained by processing power, this could be a reason to use a longer timestep interval which would require less timesteps to solve.

 After tuning other parameters extensively I developed the following relationship between the optimal number of timesteps and the desired velocity when using a timestep of 0.05 seconds duration (shown in figure below).